6.4.4 Oracle HFM - Mapping Data Points to HFM

 Speed Up Mapping By Disabling Auto-Update

 When HFM adaptors are modified by dragging and dropping a member onto a row, column, or entire table, the value of each data adaptor that is modified will be retrieved from HFM.
 This will introduce a delay between the dropping of a member and initiating the next drag action.
 This delay will depend on how many objects are updated and the speed of the HFM connection.
-If the delay is noticible, you can speed up the mapping process by temporarily disabling auto-update using the toggle button at the top of the Automation panel:
+If the delay is noticeable, you can speed up the mapping process by temporarily disabling auto-update using the toggle button at the top of the Automation panel:

-With this toggled on, Report Authority will store the connection changes but will not attempt to retrieve data from HFM.
+With this toggled on, DPM Authority will store the connection changes but will not attempt to retrieve data from HFM.
 You can complete your mapping, and once completed, you can trigger the global refresh links process.

 ------